terminusdb/terminusdb-client-js/Readme.md

 ##### `createDocument(docurl:String, doc:Object, opts:Object):Promise`
 Creates a new document in the specified TerminusDB database

-docurl TerminusDB document full URL or a valid TerminusDB document Id or omitted
+docurl TerminusDB document full URL or a valid TerminusDB document Id

 doc is a document Object